 Foodbuzz Festival 2012 highlights:

 Regardless of the fact Foodbuzz is now Federated Media or whether or not we are still featured publishers; we are still a community of like-minded individuals and we still need to support each other.
 Besides the good Karma you are going to get back in return for being a good member of the community, you are helping support folks that are bringing us quality content and the majority of them are doing it on a negative income level.

-I'm glad I was able to meet Greg - Sippity Sup.
-He is so charming and knowledgeable I might add.
-I was standing in front of the Alaska Seafood demo mesmerized by Chef John filleting a salmon when Greg offered me all sorts of fish facts.
-I also got to hear about the book he has been working on for the last year which I can't wait to check out.
-It's a book about savory pies, and the preview on his site sure does look tasty.
+I met Greg - Sippity Sup.
+He was so charming and knowledgeable I might add.
+I got to hear about the book on savory pies he has been working on for the last year, which I can't wait to check out.

 A special thank you to Patty - Patty's Food and Azmina - Lawyer Loves Lunch, these two always make me smile and laugh.
 Also it was wonderful meeting Wendy - The Weekend Gourmet in real life, she is a doll.
 Happy to have found Marlene - Nosh My Way who doesn't live far from me at all.
 Enjoyed sharing a wonderful dinner with Rachel - MuffinEgg and Jennie - Frolic and Detour new friends I hope to get to know better.